-Fair $k$-center clustering is a popular problem in various fields including data summarization~\cite{kleindessner2019fair,angelidakis2022fair} and machine learning~\cite{chierichetti2017fair,jones2020fair}.
-The problems have been widely studied, with many definitions of fairness proposed and corresponding approximation algorithms discussed, such as group fairness~\cite{chierichetti2017fair,wu2024new,backurs2019scalable}, data summarization fairness~\cite{kleindessner2019fair,jones2020fair,wu2024new,lin2024streaming}, colorful fairness~\cite{bandyapadhyay2019constant,anegg2022techniques,jia2022fair} and so on.
-In this paper, we focus on the data summarization fairness $k$-center problem.
-We consider a dataset $S$ of size $n$ divided into $m$ disjoint groups, as $S = \{S_{1} \cup \ldots \cup S_{m}\}$.
-Our goal is to select $k$ clusters to minimize the maximum distance from each point to its nearest center, while the number of centers chosen from each group $S_l$ is bound by $k_l$.
-This formulation can avoid the biased for some sensitive features by controlling the number of objects from each category in the output.
-For instance, it can dictate the number of movies from each genre shown to a user in a recommendation system or limit the number of old messages included in a summary of a user's feed~\cite{mahabadi2024core}.
+Fair $k$-center clustering is a popular problem in various fields, including data summarization~\cite{kleindessner2019fair,angelidakis2022fair} and machine learning~\cite{chierichetti2017fair,jones2020fair}.
+The problem has been widely studied, with many definitions of fairness proposed and corresponding approximation algorithms discussed, such as group fairness~\cite{chierichetti2017fair,wu2024new,backurs2019scalable}, data summarization fairness~\cite{kleindessner2019fair,ceccarello2024fast,wu2024new,lin2024streaming}, colorful fairness~\cite{bandyapadhyay2019constant,anegg2022techniques,jia2022fair} and so on.
+In this paper, we focus on the fair $k$-center problem for data summarization.
+We consider a dataset $S$ of size $n$ divided into $m$ disjoint groups, denoted as $S = S_{1} \cup \ldots \cup S_{m}$.
+Our goal is to select $k$ centers to minimize the maximum distance from each point to its nearest center, while the number of centers chosen from each group $S_l$ is bounded by $k_l$.
+This formulation helps avoid bias toward some sensitive features by controlling the number of objects from each category in the output.
+For example, it can dictate the number of movies of each genre shown to a user in a recommendation system or limit the number of old messages included in a summary of a user's feed~\cite{mahabadi2024core}.

-However, a traditional challenge in clustering is the need to process large-scale datasets across numerous applications.
+A traditional challenge in clustering is the need to process large-scale datasets across numerous applications.
 In such scenarios, storing the entire input in memory becomes impractical, giving rise to the streaming model.
 In this model, data points arrive sequentially in a stream, and only a limited portion can be retained in memory due to space constraints.
 The streaming algorithm must decide, upon the arrival of each data point, whether to store it or discard it.
 Notably, designing effective streaming algorithms is more challenging than developing offline algorithms, as decisions must be made based on partial information rather than having access to the entire dataset.
-Motivated by this challenge, we aim to propose the approximation algorithms for the fair $k$-center problem under the streaming setting.
+Motivated by this challenge, we aim to propose approximation algorithms for the fair $k$-center problem under the streaming setting.